YUHAO ZHUANG

 Dissertation: The Architecture of Grassroots-Oriented Corporate Philanthropy in China

-Rustandy Center for Social Sector Innovation Best Dissertation Prize, 2021
+Social Impact Best Dissertation Prize, the University of Chicago, 2021

 Center for International Social Science Research Dissertation Fellowship, 2021